Contact Seaweeds: Introduction

 Using the above notation, the index is used to describe certain important classes of algebras.

 \begin{itemize}

-\item If dim $\mathfrak{g}=2n$ and has index zero; that is, $B_\varphi$ is non-degenerate or, equivalently $(d\varphi)^n\ne 0$, then $\mathfrak{g}$ is said to \textit{Frobenius}, and $\varphi$ is called a \textit{Frobenius form}.
+\item If dim $\mathfrak{g}=2n$ and if there exists a $\varphi$ such that $(d\varphi)^n\ne 0$, then $\mathfrak{g}$ is said to \textit{Frobenius}, and $\varphi$ is called a \textit{Frobenius form}.
 Deformation theorists are interested in Frobenius Lie algebras because each such $\mathfrak{g}$ provides a solution to the classical Yang-Baxter equation, which in turn quantizes to a universal deformation formula, i.e., a Drinfel'd twist which deforms any algebra which admits an action of $\mathfrak{g}$ by derivations (see \textbf{\cite{twist}}).
+A Lie algebra is Frobenius precisely when its index is zero.

-\item If dim $\mathfrak{g}=2n+1$ and if there exists a $\varphi$ such that $\varphi \wedge (d\varphi)^n\ne 0$, then $\mathfrak{g}$ is said to be $\textit{contact}$, $\varphi$ is called a \textit{contact form} (or \textit{contact structure}) and $\varphi \wedge (d\varphi)^n\ne 0$ is a \textit{volume form} on the underlying Lie group.
-The construction and classification of contact manifolds is a basic problem in differential topology (see \textbf{\cite{wein}}).
-If a Lie algebra is contact, then its index is equal to one, however this property is not characteristic (see Example~\ref{ex:notcontact}).
+\item If dim $\mathfrak{g}=2n+1$ and if there exists a $\varphi$ such that $\varphi \wedge (d\varphi)^n\ne 0$, then $\mathfrak{g}$ is said to be $\textit{contact}$, $\varphi$ is called a \textit{contact form}, and $\varphi \wedge (d\varphi)^n$ is a \textit{volume form} on the underlying Lie group.
+The construction and classification of contact manifolds is a central problem in differential topology (see \textbf{\cite{wein}}).
+If a Lie algebra is contact, then its index is equal to one.
+The converse is not true in general.\footnote{The Lie algebra $\g=\langle e_1,e_2,e_3\rangle$ with relations $[e_1,e_2]=e_2$ and $[e_1,e_3]=e_3$ has index one but is not contact.} However, there are a few important families of Lie algebras for which index one identifies if a given Lie algebra is contact.
+For example, index-one nilpotent Lie algebras and real, compact Lie algebras of index one are necessarily contact (see \textbf{\cite{RG}}). \end{itemize}